-Earlier this month I shared Patrick’s Kmart hack cubby and I mentioned that it was part of a larger play area I was making him.
+I recently shared Patrick’s Kmart hack cubby and mentioned that it was part of a larger play area I was making him.
 Today, I’m so excited to share the whole play area with you!

 I’m really proud of this playground which I did 99% on my own — I learnt to use lots of new power tools/building materials and most importantly, Patrick absolutely loves it.